 The last thing you need is a tool that adds more stress to your day.
 A good app should be simple to use and feel intuitive.
 When you’re exploring options, look for a clean layout and clear instructions.
 The goal is to find an app that helps you understand and manage your condition by providing specialized resources and support.
 A well-built app uses your health information to help you understand your diagnosis, see potential treatment paths, and find clinical trials that match your specific situation, all in a way that’s easy to process.

-Talk about app options with your care team
+Discuss app options with your doctor or care team

 Your doctors and nurses are valuable resources, and they may have suggestions for apps that other patients have found helpful.
 Bringing an app into your care plan can also improve your conversations with them.
 Using a digital tool to track your symptoms and medications gives your care team a clearer picture of how you’re doing between appointments.
 Studies show that these kinds of decision tools can be very helpful during consultations.
 Don’t hesitate to ask your oncologist or nurse navigator for their opinion.
 They can help you choose a tool that provides reliable information and works well with your overall treatment plan.